ravenmoore-401-JS/seattle-js-401d39/class-17/DISCUSSION.md

-# Readings: Data Modeling & NoSQL Databases
+# Readings: AWS: S3 and Lambda

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.